Universiteit Leiden

 (Research) Master Psychology

-• Coordinator and tutor workgroups RM-course Research Topics in Health Promotion
+• Coordinator, lecturer, and tutor workgroups research master course Research Topics in Health Promotion

 • Supervisor master theses and research internships master tracks Health and Medical Psychology, and Clinical Neuropsychology

-2013/2015: International Forum for the Study of itch (IFSI) Travel grants to present at the World Congresses on Itch.
+2015: International Forum for the Study of itch (IFSI) Travel grants to present “Psychophysiological processing of itch in patients with persistent post-burn itch” at the 8th World Congress on Itch in Nara, Japan.

 Supervised PhD candidates